LACMA

 Curatorial Notes

 Ewers such as this one were known throughout the Mediterranean region and Iran, testifying to the common forms shared across the newly established Islamic empire.
-The curving S-shaped handle is decorated with an animal-shaped thumb rest that is most likely a baboon.
-Similar animals of this type shown in profile also appear on Egyptian textiles from this period.
+The fine craftsmanship and significant material value of this bronze ewer mark it as luxury ware.
+The curving S-shaped handle is decorated with an animal-shaped thumb rest that is most likely a baboon, perhaps descended from those imported to and venerated in pharaonic Egypt.
+Animals of this type shown in profile also appear on Egyptian textiles from this period (see M.2002.1.718).

 Selected Bibliography